Klortify/wine-prices/Readme.md

 https://ec.europa.eu/agrifood/api/wine/prices

 ## Service description
+The project is divided into three services:
+- Data collector service
+- Data processor service
+- Frontend

+These are complemented by a message broker for inter-service communication and a PostgreSQL database for storing the data.

 The collector service fetches data from the API and stores it in the database.
 It produces a message for the processor service whenever a new batch of data is available.

 The processor service aggregates and processes the raw data from the data collector service.
 It calculates the average price of wines for each country and stores the results in the database.

 The frontend provides a user interface for visualizing and exploring wine price data.
 It allows users to select a country and view the average price of wines over time.
 The data is fetched from the data processor service, which aggregates and processes the raw data from the data collector service.
 The frontend uses Vue.js and Chart.js for data visualization.

+The database is accessed through a repository service by all three main services.

 ## Deployment (in Docker)
 You can deploy the project using Docker Compose.